scastillo/not-youtube-dl/README.txt

 Use url_or_none for safe URL processing.

 Use try_get for safe metadata extraction from parsed JSON.

+Use unified_strdate for uniform upload_date or any YYYYMMDD meta field extraction, unified_timestamp for uniform timestamp extraction, parse_filesize for filesize extraction, parse_count for count meta fields extraction, parse_resolution, parse_duration for duration extraction, parse_age_limit for age_limit extraction.

 Explore youtube_dl/utils.py for more useful convenience functions.